 What is Kolkata style fish fry?

 Kolkata style fish fry is traditionally made with filleted bhetki, but I have made it with all sorts of flaky white fish fillets and they all taste great.
-When I can’t find bhetki I prefer tilapia fillets because they are very sturdy and easy to fry.
+In the US, where I can’t find fresh bhetki, I prefer tilapia fillets because they are fresh, very sturdy, and easy to fry.
+But if you can find fresh bhetki, meaning not frozen, then there is no substitute for it.

 Kolkata style fish fry